Skip to content

 3. If conflicts exist, isolation.py provisions a per-plugin venv via uv

-4. snapshot.py captures the pre-install database state for rollback
+4. snapshot.py captures the pre-install Python environment for package rollback

 5. MigrationRunner applies the plugin's migrations

-6. The plugin's initialize(context) runs; its routers mount
+7. On startup, the plugin's initialize(context) runs and its routers mount

 [Screenshot: install progress dialog with each step ticking through]